← Return to Blog Home

 In contrast, network-layer data protection shifts the boundary back to where it belongs - upstream, at the edge, where merchants can enforce trust without depending on front-end logic.

 DataStealth’s eSkimming Protection changes that paradigm.
-Enforcing PCI DSS compliance at the network layer eliminates the need to “trust” the browser at all.
 Every script, every header, every asset are all validated before it lands.

 That’s how you prevent another MirrorMask: not by chasing tampered code, but by removing the opportunity for tampering to exist.